Retina Doctor

 As medical doctors, ophthalmologists are regulated by state medical boards.

-A physician who is a macular degeneration specialist is one that has special training in retina diseases and usually only sees patients who have age related and juvenile macular degeneration, retinal tears, macular edema, or macular puckers.
+A physician who is a macular degeneration specialist is one that has special training in retinal diseases and usually only sees patients who have age related and juvenile macular degeneration, diabetic retinopathy, retinal tears, macular edema, macular puckers or any other retinal condition.

 A retina specialist is an ophthalmologist who has done an extra fellowship training in retina diseases for one or two years after completing his residency in ophthalmology.